BMW G 310 R

-The BMW G 310 R is an entry-level standard motorcycle developed jointly by BMW and TVS Motor Company of India.
-It is BMW's first, modern, low-end, sub-300 cc, beginner motorcycle sold under the BMW Motorrad brand.
+The BMW G 310 R is an entry-level standard motorcycle.
+It is BMW's first, modern, economical, beginner motorcycle sold under the BMW Motorrad brand.
 It debuted in November 2015 with global sales beginning in 2018.

-The bike is powered by a four-valve 313 cc liquid-cooled single cylinder engine shared with the TVS Apache RR 310 that BMW says produces 33.6 bhp power at 9,500 rpm and 28 Nm torque at 7,500 rpm.
+The bike is powered by a four-valve 313 cc liquid-cooled single-cylinder engine shared with the TVS Apache RR 310 that BMW says produces 33.6 bhp power at 9,500 rpm and 28 Nm torque at 7,500 rpm.
 The engine configuration has the intake in front of the engine, and the exhaust behind it.

 BMW released the G 310 GS, an adventure bike based on the G 310 R, on July 19, 2018.

 History

 In 2013 BMW announced they were collaborating with motorcycle manufacturer TVS for production of a series of sub-500 cc bikes in Tamil Nadu.
-These motorcycles were targeted for developing markets, markets with prominence of lower displacement bikes, and as entry-level sport bikes in developed markets.
+These motorcycles were targeted for developing markets, markets with prominence of lower-displacement bikes, and as entry-level sport bikes in developed markets.
 This was the first time that BMW Motorrad ventured into developing the sub-500 cc bikes.

-BMW K03 was the code-name given to the first collaborative product of BMW-TVS.
+BMW K03 was the code name given to the first collaborative product of BMW-TVS.
 It was a test bike which was developed in India and sent to Germany for further testing and modifications.

 In October 2015 in Brazil, the BMW G 310 Stunt was the first concept bike unveiled by BMW Motorrad.
 The commercial version of the concept was officially unveiled by BMW Motorrad the next month, at EICMA 2015 in Milan, Italy, and was shown in India at the 13th Auto Expo 2016.
 The bike was commercially released on July 18 globally.

 The G 310 R is marketed in different segments in different countries worldwide.
 The Indian website Rushlane, based on a BMW promotional video, calls the G310 R "not an entry level motorcycle but a premium lightweight and compact sport bike", while the US magazine Cycle World describes the same bike as "entry-level" and "a compact muscular-type naked sport bike".